 Entry is restricted to students who have completed Level 1 DTC, gaining at least 12 credits or at the discretion of the Teacher in Charge, in consultation with the HOF Technology.

-AS91892 4 Credits Use advanced techniques to develop a database

-AS91893 4 Credits Use advanced techniques to develop a digital media outcome

-AS91896 6 Credits Use advanced programming techniques to develop a computer program

-AS91898 3 Credits Demonstrate understanding of a computer science concept (L1 Literacy Standard)
+Students will be enrolled in specific standards based on their area of choice.

+AS91890 6 Credits Conduct an inquiry to propose a digital technologies outcome.
+AS91891 3 Credits Apply conventions to develop a design for a digital technologies outcome.
+AS91892 4 Credits Use advanced techniques to develop a database.
+AS91893 4 Credits Use advanced techniques to develop a digital media outcome.
+AS91896 6 Credits Use advanced programming techniques to develop a computer program.
+AS91897 6 Credits Use advanced processes to develop a digital technologies outcome.
+Externally Assessed Achievement Standards AS91898 3 Credits Demonstrate understanding of a computer science concept.

 This course is developed to allow students to get the most out of new Digital Technologies.
 Students should have a natural interest in Digital Technologies and have access to a computer at home.
 Students are offered a course which includes aspects from both digital media and programming.
-Both compliment the learning completed in Level 2.
+Both complement the learning completed in Level 2.

-Digital Media and Computer Science offers students the creativity to expand on the web design concepts and digital media.
-Students will have their own Apache web server and the web pages developed will drive a MYSQL backend database.
-PHP will be taught as the tool for this interaction as is standard business practice in the outside world.
+Digital Media and Computer Science offers students the creativity to expand on web design concepts and digital media.
+Students will have their own apache web server and the web pages developed will drive a MYSQL backend database.
+PHP will be taught as the tool for this interaction, as is standard business practice in the outside world.

-Programming and Computer Science builds upon the skills developed at Level 2, the programming language will be Python where students will learn to develop programs at a complex level.
-This will include the development of classes and libraries, and incorporate a GUI interface.
+Programming and Computer Science builds upon the skills developed at Level 2.
+The programming language will be Python, where students will learn to develop programs at a complex level.
+This will include the development of classes and libraries and incorporate a GUI interface.
 Computer Science will also be a main component of the course where students will have to research a current aspect of how we interact with the digital world through a human perspective.
 Topics including 'computer vision' and 'complexity and tractability' will be presented.